lexaguskov/todo/README.md

 - DONE: I as a user can mark to-do items as “done” - so that I can avoid clutter and focus on things that are still pending

+- DONE: I as a user can see the cursor and/or selection of another-user as he selects/types when he is editing text - so that we can discuss focused words during our online call.

+- DONE: I as a user can create multiple to-do lists where each list has its unique URL that I can share with my friends - so that I could have separate to-do lists for my groceries and work related tasks.

+- DONE: I as a user can change the order of tasks via drag & drop

+- WIP: I as a user can keep editing the list even when I lose internet connection, and can expect it to sync up with BE as I regain connection
+  - TODO: sync

 - TODO: I as a user can filter the to-do list and view items that were marked as - DONE: so that I can retrospect on my prior progress.